Viftrup/viftrup.github.io/_posts/2022-11-22-Intercepting-HTTPS-traffic-and-redirecting-to-custom-block-page.markdown

 author: Alexander Viftrup Andersen
 categories: [Umbrella, Security]
 ---
-Blocking specific internet categories or malicious activity based on DNS is becoming more popular and requires very little effort by the IT-department to implement, control and introduces a highly efficient protection/enforcement with relatively low "time-to-action".
+Blocking specific internet categories or malicious activity based on DNS is becoming more popular, and often requires very little effort by the IT-department to implement.
+It introduces an efficient protection/enforcement of security and policies, with relatively low “time-to-action”

 Especially Cisco Umbrella which offers a range of DNS protection mechanisms does this very well - however there is a lot of different vendors which provides this kind of protection.
 (NGFWs might also be able to do parts of this)
 (Cisco Umbrella is also known as OpenDNS, and private consumers can also leverage some of the functionalities using this link [OpenDNS Services](https://www.opendns.com/home-internet-security/))